 (Masters students) No more than 6 units can be transferred from other accredited institutions.
 Transfer of credit toward an advanced degree will not be made unless the grade earned was A or B, and unless it was awarded graduate credit at the institution where the work was completed.
 Grades of transfer work will not be used in computing the student's University of Arizona cumulative grade-point average.

-Students in our graduate programs may wish to satisfy the core requirements with courses taken outside this department, either at UA or elsewhere.
+Students in our graduate programs may wish to satisfy course requirements with courses taken outside this department, either at UA or elsewhere.
 Such courses must be comparable in rigor to our courses and be within the scope of Computer Science.
 In addition, the theory and systems core requirements can each be met by transferring in a previous course, provided that meets both of the following criteria: (i) the content of the course is equivalent to the corresponding course offered in this department and (ii) the offering graduate program was Computer Science, or a closely-related field.

 Departmental process for transfer approval:

 The student will submit the Transfer Credit Form in GradPath for the University to review the transfer courses and determine if they are transferable.
 This must be done before the end of the first year of study.

 The student will need to discuss their proposed transfer coursework plan with their faculty advisor (who will have access to the information the student entered on the Google Forms).